gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 Other stuff to do:
 - Error handling and Retry policies : Blob trigger  (poison blob after max number of retries `host.json`)
-- Cosmos DB trigger (retries from last checkpoint) // TODO find out what this means
+- Cosmos DB trigger (retries from last checkpoint)
 - Event grid: dead letter destination for failures, built-in retry with exponential backoff. ( configure in event grid subscription )